 - Note the expiration date

-All United Airlines flight credit issued for tickets purchased between May 1, 2019 and March 31, 2021, must be used by March 31, 2022.
-The current policy requires that travel booked using these vouchers must begin by March 31, 2022.
+If you have United Airlines flight credit issued for canceled flights issued prior to Dec.
+2021, you must redeem the credit and begin travel on or before Dec.
+31, 2022.
+The current policy does not allow travelers to book and travel beyond Dec.
+31, 2022.
 Passengers must spend the value of a travel certificate within 24 months of the date of issue.
-Remember this is the current policy, which of course, is subject to change.
+Remember this is the current policy, which of course, is always subject to change (last updated Sept.
+2021).
 So…

 - Recheck the expiration date and terms of your flight credit/travel certificates